mbedross/BRUIEdhm/README.md

 -

-5. Deenergizes the relay that powers the laser thus turning it off
+5. Deenergizes the relay that powers the laser thus turning it off.
+This script os called when the 'DHM_off' command is received.

 -

-6.
+6. This script runs the fluidic pump for 15 seconds in order to cycle in new sample into the sample chamber.
+This script is called when the 'DHM_newSample' command is received, and when the 'DHM_on' command is received in order to prime the sample chamber and prepare it for DAQ.

+-